buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Stealth* (DEX)**: With this skill, you are able to move without causing noise or hide in the shadows.
 1 Action.

 **Survival (WIS)**: With this skill, you can survive and orient yourself in the wilderness.
 The skill is also used to actively search for traps and pits.
-1 minute to search for traps in 3x3 meters, with score 6 costs 3 rounds, with score of 12 costs 1 round, with score 18 costs 1 Action.
+1 minute to search for traps in a 3x3 meter area, with score 6 costs 3 rounds, with score of 12 costs 1 round, with score 18 costs 1 Action.

 **Swim* (STR)**: With this skill, you are able to swim, even in stormy waters.
 Without the skill, you know how to float in calm waters.
 Linked to the Movement Action.

 **Track (WIS)**: With this skill, you know how to follow tracks left in the environment.
-1 Action every 10 of DC.
-With 6 points the time is 1 Action every 15 of DC, with 12 points it is 1 Action every 20 DC.
+1 Action for every 10 points of DC.
+With 6 points the time is 1 Action for every 15 points of DC, with 12 points it is 1 Action for every 20 points of DC.

 **Use Rope (DEX)**: With this skill, you are expert in bindings and knots to fix and block objects or people.
 2 Actions.